 Fernandez, the once-penniless Cuban immigrant who founded the private equity firm MBF Healthcare Partners, swears his secret formula for success is sacrifice, urgency, passion, execution and results.
 He challenges conventional wisdom and champions “the greater good” (corporate social responsibility), both attributes that set this successful group of entrepreneurs apart.
 In his speech Fernandez encouraged all to take the “greater good challenge” and look for ways they can make a difference.

 My mentor David Lawrence, who was Mike’s travel companion in his book, encouraged me to follow my dream.
 After an arduous trip to assist a distressed orphanage in Bamako, Mali during their coup d’etat in 2012, I decided to take the plunge.
 On my return flight home I came up with the name for my volunteer-based nonprofit and laid the groundwork for my website.
 A week later Bridging Humanity was born with a goal to eradicate poverty, here in the US and abroad.
 The platform for accomplishing this monumental task is simple and straightforward.
 It is called 9 Steps to Eradicate Poverty.
-The mobile version for smartphones can be found here.

 Today more than 805 million people across the globe are hungry.
 More than 800 women die every day in childbirth.
 The number one killer of children is contaminated water.
 Now more than ever, our world desperately needs all of its global citizens and tinkerers to step up to the greater good challenge.
 Entrepreneurs worldwide, both known and about to become known, are rising to the challenge.
 And individuals who want to put their money where their heart is are becoming more actively engaged.